 Youth workers have unique opportunities to design and lead youth-oriented programs with more flexibility than most adults and youth interacting across age gaps.
 So many age-crossing relationships are in a disempowered context.
 When the autonomy of young people is disregarded- be it in school, family or other programs- it disempowers the involved adults from building symbiotic relationships or programs.
 Therefore, any youth worker in an open-ended environment with opportunity to support autonomy can play a profound role in the design of empowering groups and relationships.

-This paper pulls together research from Self-Determination Theory and the third space to build a framework of values and skills.
+This paper pulls together research from Self-Determination Theory (Ryan & Deci, 2019) and the third space to build a framework of values and skills.
 Existing youth programs are explored through these lenses.
 This analysis highlights effective methods and tools to foster more functional and symbiotic outcomes.
 In the end, recommendations are provided for youth workers who can take an opportunity for design or leadership, and for youth workers to improve upon existing or more rigid programs.